If you've got what it takes, we want to hear from you - whatever your circumstances

 Students will incur certain maintenance charges.
 These vary from case to case, but the following estimates offer a guide as to how much you might expect to pay in the academic year 2023-24:

-In addition, you will need to budget for clothes, books, travel, entertainment and other lifestyle costs.
-This usually brings the total maintenance figure up to around £9,000 - £10,000 per year.
+In addition, you will need to budget for meals, clothes, books, travel, entertainment and other lifestyle costs.
+This usually brings the total maintenance figure up to around £11,000 per academic year.

 The University of Cambridge offers extensive financial support to all Cambridge students.
 In particular, the Cambridge Bursary Scheme enables any student to meet the cost of his or her education, regardless of circumstances.

-Bursaries are available to UK and EU students studying for their first undergraduate degree who are eligible for UK Government funding and have a residual household income of up to £62,215.
+Bursaries are available to students studying for their first undergraduate degree who are eligible for UK Government funding and have a residual household income of up to £62,215.
 The bursaries are worth up to £3,500 per year and are assessed based on household income.
 There is no limit on number of bursaries awarded, so every eligible student can receive one.

 In addition to the support offered by the University, St John's also offers lots of extra financial assistance for students who are eligible for UK Government funding.

 The Cambridge summer vacation is a long one, but it's hard to make the most of all that time if you also need to get a summer job to help to pay for your education.
-At St John's, UK and EU undergraduates with a household income of less than £66,735 can apply to our Summer Bursaries Competition with project proposals to broaden their education and help develop their future careers.
+At St John's, Home undergraduates with a household income of less than £67,000 can apply to our Summer Bursaries Competition with project proposals to broaden their education and help develop their future careers.